hal0taso/various_algorithm/README.md

 algorithm implementation for self-education

-refere to glibc and books.
+refer to glibc and books.